WeblateOrg/weblate/docs/user/search.rst

 ``joined:DATETIME``
    String content was changed on date, supports :ref:`search-operators`.
 ``translates:TEXT``
-   User has contributed to a given language in the past month.
+   User has contributed to a given language in the past 90 days.
 ``contributes:TEXT``
-   User has contributed to a given project or component in the past month.
+   User has contributed to a given project or component in the past 90 days.

 Additional lookups are available in the :ref:`management-interface`: